IGPenguin/mobile-toolkit/README.md

 ### awireless
 * Enable or disable wireless ADB connection
-* Allows script or any ADB command usage without USB connection
+* Allows wireless usage of toolkit scripts and any other ADB commands

 ### apaste
 `apaste "john.doe@fakemail.com" password1 "5005 1002 3332 1112" "2/19" 5004`